Mark Durnan: Dunfermline

 After leaving the Arabs, Durnan signed for Dunfermline Athletic during the 2018 close season and was released in May 2019 after only one season with the Pars.

 Falkirk

 On 21 June 2019, Durnan signed a two-year contract with Scottish League One club Falkirk.

 Alloa Athletic

 Durnan signed for Alloa Athletic in June 2021.

 Dumbarton

 After two seasons with the club he joined Scottish League Two side Dumbarton in May 2023 and was named club captain.
 He extended his deal with the club until the summer of 2025 in January 2024.
-In his first season with the club he captained them to promotion via the playoffs.
+In his first season with the club, he captained them to promotion via the playoffs.
+After three seasons and 104 appearances, Durnan left the Sons in May 2026.

+Later career

+In June 2026 he signed for Johnstone Burgh.